 - Shop our Amazon Wish Lists.
 Our Child Life team has selected the items that are most commonly needed for our patients.
 You can donate these safe, approved toys directly to Yale New Haven Children’s Hospital.
 View our current Amazon Wish Lists.

-- Donate toys, therapeutic tools and other gifts-in-kind.
-We gladly accept donations of new, recently purchased and unused items which fall within our use guidelines.* Please note, YNHCH performs a health and safety evaluation on all donations of items prior to distributing to/using with patients.
+We gratefully accept donations of new, recently purchased and unused items which fall within our use guidelines.* Please note, YNHCH performs a health and safety evaluation on all donations of items prior to distributing to/using with patients.

 The following items cannot be accepted: